Appendix F: Maryland Higher Education Commission

 B. Credit earned in or transferred from a Community College:

-- Except as provided in Subsection B(5) of this regulation, at least 60 credits but not more than 70 credits of general education, elective and major courses that a student earns at any community college in the State toward an associate's of art or an associate's of science degree shall be transferrable to any public senior higher education institution in the State for credit toward a bachelor's degree.
+- Except as provided in Subsection B(5) of this regulation, at least 60 credits but not more than 70 credits of general education, elective and major courses that a student earns at any community college in the State toward a degree at a community college shall be transferrable to any public senior higher education institution in the State for credit toward a bachelor's degree.

 - To be transferrable, a credit shall have been earned in accordance with the student's degree plan.